d11ln/found-you/README.md

 - you'll also need to generate a JWT for the Authorization value in Apollo Studio, there's some code you can uncomment in `index.ts` to make one - this isn't how i'd do things in the Very Real World but it works for the use case

-- head over to `localhost/4000` to play around
+- head over to `localhost/4000` to play around & please let me know what you think, there is plenty (plenty) of room for improvement but i had a ton of fun making this.

+- my